 - adapting your communication style to showcase your awesomeness

-First, let's look at what you bring to the table as an introvert.
+First, let's look at what unique skills you bring to the table as an introvert.

 - INTROVERTS ARE LIKELY TO BECOME EXPERTS IN THEIR SUBJECT MATTER